How To Get A Bridging Loan To Buy, Refurbish And Sell A House

 In most cases, heavy renovations will cost more than 15% of the property's value.
 Planning permission may be needed for structural work, as well as adhering to building regulations.
 Examples include extensions and loft conversions.

-How to apply for a refurbishment loan
+How to Apply for a Refurbishment Bridging Loan

 We have strong relationships with lenders offering both light and heavy refurbishment bridging loans and will be able to secure the best financial solution for you.
+We can guide you through your options and source finance as quickly as possible.